 NOTE: Since these United Methodist classes are only required for ordination and not graduation, CST considers them "Free Electives" for Master's-level students and can be passed with grade of D-.
-However, that may not be sufficient according to requirements of Board of Ordained Ministry in particular Annual Conference.
-United Methodist students should ask Annual Conference in advance what grade is considered acceptable for meeting course requirements.
+However, that may not be sufficient according to requirements of the Board of Ordained Ministry in particular Annual Conference.
+United Methodist students should ask the Annual Conference in advance what grade is considered acceptable for meeting course requirements.

-CONCURRENT/DUAL MASTER OF DIVINITY/MASTER OF THEOLOGICAL STUDIES
+CONCURRENT/DUAL MASTER OF DIVINITY & MASTER OF ARTS